ahalev/Microgrid-Control-Under-Uncertainty/README.md

          context:
              verbose: 1
      ```

+     Note that any values passed this way will be overridden by explicit arguments or arguments passed by the below
+     two methods.

   2. You can pass a path to a `yaml` file containing settings to `trainer.Trainer`.
 You may pass any combination
      of values as defined in `config/default_config.yaml`; they must be in the same format.
 This is equivalent to